sbmkvp/footfall_from_wifi_sensors/review/response.md

 geodata, such as mobile phone records, location-based social media, Bluetooth data, etc.

-2. The conclusion did not address most of the important results from the case study and should be expanded.

 > This is a welcome comment, and we have added material in the
 > introduction and conclusion as to the value of new Big Data sources for
 > developing activity-based representations of behaviour and circumstances
 > in the smart city, This chimes with much of our related research, but we
 > write cognisant of the article length restrictions of IJGIS.

+2. The conclusion did not address most of the important results from the case study and should be expanded.

+> Yes, we agree, and some wider conclusions about the implications of
+> our research for better understanding the functioning of the smart city
+> have now been added.

 3.3 Corrections and Clarifications
 ----------------------------------